 Roundtrip Distance: 3.8 Miles

 Though sporadic in the lower elevations of the Great Smoky Mountains National Park, snow is quite common in the higher elevations of the park that have significantly cooler temperatures.
 Before setting out on a hike be sure to plan ahead about any possible road closures or weather warnings.

-The National Oceanic and Atmospheric Agency (NOAA) records temperature and precipitation amounts at certain locations in the park.
+The (NOAA) records temperature and precipitation amounts at certain locations in the park.
 You can visit their website to find the latest recordings for high and low temperatures and the amount of precipitation or snowfall that has accumulated in that specific site in the past twenty-four hours.